Cordum vs LangChain Callbacks

 LangChain Callbacks are post-execution observer hooks that fire after LLM calls, tool runs, and chain steps.
 Cordum enforces policy before agent actions are dispatched.
 One observes; the other governs.

 This page helps teams searching for cordum vs langchain callbacks understand the difference between observation and enforcement for agent safety.
+Teams evaluating LangChain Callbacks alternatives for production agent governance typically need a control that can block an action before dispatch, not a hook that fires after it runs.

 | Evaluation Area | Cordum | LangChain Callbacks |